 This yearlong course, students develop and strengthen analytic and inquiry skills, exploring two to four relevant issues chosen by the student and/or teacher.
 For example, students might explore the question of whether national security is more important than a citizen's right to privacy, or whether genetic engineering is a benefit to society.
 Using an inquiry framework, students practice reading and analyzing articles; research studies; foundational, literary, and philosophical texts; listening to and viewing speeches, broadcasts, and personal accounts; and experiencing artistic works and performances.
 Students learn to consider an issue from multiple perspectives, evaluate the strength of an argument, and make logical, fact-based decisions.
 Students question, research, explore, pose solutions, develop arguments, collaborate, and communicate using various media.
 After taking AP Seminar, students will have the opportunity to further hone their inquiry and analytical writing skills in AP Research.
 NOTE: This is a weighted course.

-Course Length: 1 year Credits: 1 elective credit
+Course Length: 1 year Credits: 1 English for 9 or 10, 1 Elective for 11 or 12